 Infographic: When To Avoid Coconut Water?

 Coconut water is a refreshing drink.
 But there are some instances when it’s best to avoid drinking it.
-Coconut water might not go well with certain health issues, especially when it comes to your kidneys and heart.
+Due to its limited availability, short shelf life, and potential contamination, it might not be the perfect daily drink.
+It may even be expensive depending on your location.
+Also, coconut water might not go well with certain health issues, especially when it comes to your kidneys and heart.

 Check out the below infographic to know when to avoid coconut water.